andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.1.6 – The clan leader is responsible for his/her own members to know, understand and follow the rules.

-1\.1.7 – If a player is banned by PunkBuster during a match, the match will end immediately, and the opposing team will receive a default win.
+1\.1.7 – If a player is banned by PunkBuster during a match, the match will end immediately, and the opposing team will receive a forfeit win.
 Please take a screenshot for evidence.

 **1.2 – Spectating**